rpi-virtuell/relilab-termine-bot/README.md

 ## relilab-termine-bot
-## Wordpress Plugin to post a link to a post created via ACF Frontend Forms
+## Wordpress Plugin to send a Webhook Trigger of a post created via ACF Frontend Forms
 ### **_Note: This plugin requires ACF Pro and Frontend in order to work_*

 **1. Installation**